 - An active and expanding community

-As a result, thousands of companies — including Fortune 500s, tech giants, and early-stage startups — are adopting Airflow as their “master” data pipeline orchestration tool.
+As a result, thousands of companies — including Fortune 500s, tech giants, and early-stage startups — are adopting Airflow as their preferred tool to programmatically author, schedule, and monitor workflows.

-The velocity of Github stars for Airflow continues to accelerate.
+The velocity of Github stars for Airflow continues to accelerate - currently exceeding 23k.

 The Airflow project was already gaining momentum in 2018 thanks to open-source activities in companies like Airbnb, Lyft, Twitter, Glassdoor, and many, many others.

-In 2019, an elevated level of activity has been driven by companies like Astronomer, Google, Polidea, and GoDataDriven, who are dedicating significant resources to the project, including an expanded group of people working on the project full-time.
+In 2019, an elevated level of activity has been driven by companies like Astronomer, Google, Polidea, and GoDataDriven, who dedicated significant resources to the project, including an expanded group of people working on the project full-time.